How much “together time” is beneficial?

 How do you learn best?

 Think through the way that you learn best.
 Would you say that the “group experience” is the only way or the best way for you to learn?
 I know for me this isn’t necessarily true.

-Be specific in choosing which experiences are shared.
+Be specific in choosing which experiences children share.

-This is why it is important to be specific in choosing which experiences are shared and which ones are individual.
-Sometimes experiences are shared only between teacher and one student share experiences together.
+This is why it is important for us to be specific in choosing which experiences our children share and which they don’t.
+Sometimes the teacher and one student share experiences together.
 Sharing still happens in these experiences as well, just on a more personal level.

-What kind of experiences are best done one-on-one?
+What kind of experiences are best for children to do one-on-one?